Illinois homeschool tax credit guide for parents

 • Tutoring or enrichment classes that aren't part of your required curriculum.

-Keeping receipts and clear notes on what each purchase supports will make filing for the credit much smoother.
+Keeping receipts and clear notes on what each purchase supports will make filing much smoother.

 How much can you claim?

-• You can claim 25% of what you spend on qualifying K–12 homeschool expenses, but only for the amount over the first $250 per child.
+• You can claim 25% of what you spend on qualifying K-12 homeschool expenses, but only for the amount over the first $250 per family.

 • The largest credit you can get each year is $750 per family, no matter how many kids you have.

-• To reach that $750 maximum, you would need to spend at least $3,250 in total qualifying expenses during the year.
+• To reach that $750 maximum, you'd need at least $3,250 in total qualifying expenses during the year.

-• One thing to note: This credit is nonrefundable and only reduces the amount of Illinois state income tax you owe.
-It won’t result in extra money back if you don’t owe enough taxes to use it all.
+• The credit is nonrefundable.
+It only reduces the Illinois state income tax you owe, and it won't produce a refund if you don't owe enough to use it all.

 How to claim the Illinois Education Expense Credit

-3. Attach your documentation: Submit Schedule ICR with your tax return.
-If you homeschool, attach copies of your receipts that show your qualifying expenses.
-Each should include:
+Submit Schedule ICR with your IL-1040 tax return.
+If you homeschool, attach copies of receipts showing your qualifying expenses.
+Each receipt should include:

 • The year you paid